szilvajuhos/szilvajuhos.github.io/_drafts/useful_bash.md

 ./mynewfilewithalongname
 ```

-The dot (`.`) in this command means "current directory", the first argument of `find` is always the dir where we want to
+The dot (`.`) in this command means "current directory".
+The first argument of `find` is always the dir where we want to
 start the search.
 I.e. searching for PDF files in the `/data2/junk` directory is like:
 ```
 $ find /data2/junk -name "*.pdf"